Frequently Asked Questions about a Funeral

 Yes, visiting priests are welcome at Sacred Heart.

-Yes, our Funeral Meal Ministry is available to provide a light lunch or refreshments after the service at no charge.
+Depending on minister and room availability, the goal of our Funeral Meal Ministry is to provide families with a light reception after the service at no charge.
+Please consult with the Parish Office for availability.

 Yes, a worship aid will be printed for the service.